shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 Ilgun glanced over at her, "Madness my queen!
 Pure and utter madness!
 If his calculations are wrong, then this man will have killed us all!"

-Fiona blinked, "OkayÖ Professor, what the hell is that thing?"
+Fiona blinked, "Okay≈†Professor, what the hell is that thing?"

-Ilgun sighed heavily and pointed over at a section of strange calculations, "It is aÖ Gateway, for lack of a more scientific term.
+Ilgun sighed heavily and pointed over at a section of strange calculations, "It is a≈†Gateway, for lack of a more scientific term.
 It takes two points within our universe, and cuts a hole between them, allowing you to travel quickly, and certainly."

-Fiona frowned, "SoÖ Kinda like aÖ Portal."
+Fiona frowned, "So≈†Kinda like a≈†Portal."

 Ilgun smiled weakly, "Yes.
-Like a portalÖ Except, portals generate particles.
-Physics still dictates laws in this universe, and one of those, is the sort of particles thatÖ When they collide with others, cancel each other out, releasing a large amount of store energy in a repeatable fashion."
+Like a portal≈†Except, portals generate particles.
+Physics still dictates laws in this universe, and one of those, is the sort of particles that≈†When they collide with others, cancel each other out, releasing a large amount of store energy in a repeatable fashion."

-Fiona scratched her head, "SoÖ Sort of like a nuclear blast?"
+Fiona scratched her head, "So≈†Sort of like a nuclear blast?"

 "Worse!"
-The professor yelled, clearly frustrated, and he winced, remembering his position, "My queenÖ This portal, on closing, or opening, may release radiation capable of collapsing our entire universe.
+The professor yelled, clearly frustrated, and he winced, remembering his position, "My queen≈†This portal, on closing, or opening, may release radiation capable of collapsing our entire universe.
 In fact, that is the most likely outcome."

 Fiona's face went white, "What?"